busterbenson/public/ReviewEveryMonth.md

 ## Monthly Reports
 ### 2014:

+##### May 1st 2014:
+*Weight:* 174.7 (+1.4)

+*Outcome of previous goal:* Miss.
+I did 129 slow pushups in April (12 out of 30 days: 40%).
+My 4 month streak of doing fewer pushups each month continues... but this month I did switch it up to do even slower pushups than the month before.
+Instead of resting at the bottom and top of each pushup, I'm trying to keep a constant slow speed at all times.
+I learned this in slow weights a few years ago and it makes them much harder while also making it harder to "cheat" by hopping up and down too fast.

+*New goal:* Do more than 129 slow pushups (only count first set) on 13 or more days.

 ##### Apr 1st 2014:
 *Weight:* 173.3 (-0.8)

 *Outcome of previous goal:* Miss.
-I did 148 slow pushups in Feb (13 out of 31 days: 42%), but I went from a best of 15 to a best of 18, for a 20% improvement.
+I did 148 slow pushups in March (13 out of 31 days: 42%), but I went from a best of 15 to a best of 18, for a 20% improvement.
 Totally fell off the wagon (and so far in the first few days of April still off the wagon).
 Also got sick and didn't get down to 167.1 lbs -- still hovering above 170.
 Sort of a loser of a month for me all around.
 Oops!

 *New goal:* Do more than 148 slow pushups (only count first set) on 14 or more days.